 - Confirm that teacher assignments are consistent with contract language.

-- Be sure students have access to electives especially related to academies/pathway program requested.
+- Be sure students have access to electives especially related to cohort/ academy/pathway program requested.

 STEP 17: Audit total seats available for each period and for each grade level.